infn-bari-school/docker-tutorial/docs/compose/concepts.md

 * **docker compose stop**: stops the application environment
 * **docker compose down**: stops and destroys the application environment

+#### Most used docker compose commands
+* `docker compose up`: initializes, starts the application environment and shows logs without return to command line
+* `docker compose up -d`: initializes and starts the application environment in detacted mode
+* `docker compose ps`: lists the running containers/services
+* `docker compose down -v`: stops and destroys the application environment and volumes

 #### Start your first multi-container application

 Let's start a multi-container application.
 At this point it's not important the content of the docker compose file.